 - A wide selection of chiral columns for use with the Column Spiderling provides for quick screening for chiral separations.

 - Experienced analytical chemists with training in organic chemistry provide for efficient and rational method development / optimization.

 - Extensive experience with compounds that contain 2 or more chiral centers.

 Method Development with HPLC-CAD

 Extensive experience with method development / optimization / troubleshooting using Charged Aerosol Detection (CAD).

 Method verification / validation protocols are prepared following a phase-appropriate strategy and are submitted for review by the client.
 Methods can be developed in-house, adopted from the client, or transferred to a client’s designated laboratory.

 Reference Standard Certification

 Complete reference standard certification can be conducted in-house.
-The chemical characterization typically includes structure elucidation by NMR (proton and carbon peak assignment), HR-MS, FTIR, and UV.
+The chemical characterization typically includes structure elucidation by complete multi-nuclear and multi-dimensional NMR peak assignment), HR-MS, FTIR, and UV.
 The physical characterization includes XRPD, DSC, DVS and PSD.